 The BicycleBungee is simple to install and use.
 The body bolts to the adult’s seatpost and the cord connects to the child’s bike via a simple hook.

 The directions that come in the box instruct to attach the hook to the child’s handlebar.
 This did not work for us; the hook slid from side to side across the handlebars and pulled the bike dangerously to one side.
-I assume this is because the BicycleBungee was initially designed to connect two adult bikes and an adult would have the strength to hold the bars steady, while a 3 year old doesn’t.
+I assume this is because the BicycleBungee was initially designed to connect two adult bikes and an adult would have the strength to hold the bars steady, while a 3-year-old doesn’t.

 Instead, we attached the hook to my son’s headset which was snug and seemed to work well.
 In the future, we may play around with a better way to secure the hook to his handlebars.
 This was the only real design flaw that I found with the BicycleBungee, although it didn’t stop us from making it work.
 I did contact Matt at BicycleBungee USA about it as well.
-He agreed that the problem was probably because my little boy is so young, and that there is no problem with attaching the hook to the headset.
+He agreed that the problem was probably because my little boy is so young and that there is no problem with attaching the hook to the headset.

 The retractable spring on the BicycleBungee works remarkably well.
 My fear was that I would start riding and we would max out the length and get too far apart, or that the pull would be jolting (if you’ve ever gone waterskiing you know what I’m talking about).
 Instead, we were able to maintain a fairly consistent distance from one another and I could feel (in a non-jarring way) if my little guy started getting too far behind.
-The company explains this on their website: “The BicyleBungee’s remarkable ability to absorb and release energy as you go helps redistribute and equal-out the load.”
+The company explains this on their website: “The BicyleBungee’s remarkable ability to absorb and release energy as you go helps to redistribute and equal-out the load.”

 To start out, I would count to three and we’d begin in tandem.
 My husband, who could see what was going on a little better than I, noticed that P would actually use my momentum as a boost to start pedaling.
 (He usually scoots for a moment to get enough speed to begin).

 Similarly, we quickly learned to verbalize when one of us were stopping.
 We had two incidents—one where I stopped without warning, and one where P stopped without warning.
-After that, we would call out “stopping” whenever one of us were coming to a stop.
+After that, we would call out “stopping” whenever one of us was coming to a stop.

 Use it on our off-road

 For our first excursion with the BicycleBungee, we took it mountain biking on singletrack.
 Nothing like jumping right in, right?
-Our family loves mountain biking, but we struggle with how to make it work with a 3 year old.
+Our family loves mountain biking, but we struggle with how to make it work with a 3-year-old.
 P loves biking on downhills and flats, but even a slight incline is too much for him.

 We’ve also used the Bicycle Bungee on the road and bike path, where it shines equally as well.
 I don’t think there is an application where the BicycleBungee wouldn’t work.